Iranian and Macedonian invasions and their impact and Early Geek-Roman Accounts on India

 MACEDONIAN INVASIONS OF INDIA

 - Alexander was born in 356 B.C. in Macedonia, a kingdom of Greece.
 Philip, his Father, was the ruler of Macedon.
-He received his education from Aristotle, the famous Greek philosopher.
 After the death of his father, Alexander ascended the throne at the age of twenty only.
 Within a few years following the accession, he conquered Egypt, Syria, Asia Minor and Persia.

 - The Alexander’s invasion of India is an important event in the history of ancient India.
 But it created scarcely any impression in Indian mind.
 The veracity of the statement is established by the fact that the event is not referred to in any branch of ancient Indian literature.
 It is only from the Greek sources that we come to know of the events relating to Alexander’s invasion in India.
 The Greek accounts have been corroborated by the archaeological evidences (especially numismatic evidences).